Introducing Our 57th Issue

 Lilly Ribner

-Recovering corporate workaholic.
+Recovering Corporate Workaholic.
 Diagnosed at 37.
 IDC, Stage I, Triple Negative.

 -

-Head of programs for Equidem.
-Diagnosed at 39.
-IDC, Stage II, ER+, PR+.
+Diagnosed at 34.
+IDC, Stage II, HER2+.

 -